 Another huge success is the yearly upcomming ALTANA Innovation Conference staged by the ALTANA Innovation Council at the beginning of November.
 A total of 145 participants from many countries in which ALTANA is active, including the members of the Board of Management and the Executive Management Team, as well as researchers, engineers, and application specialists, attend the conference.
 During the event, we not only engaged in professional exchange, but also expanded our personal network.
 At the same time, we intensively discussed new applications, technologies, and ideas for new projects.
 With the ALTANA Innovation Award, which we present at the ALTANA Innovation Conference, we honor outstanding projects.

 "Our intensive exchange of information and the close cooperation guarantee an efficient know-how transfer within and between the divisions."
-Dr. Peter Jenkner, CTO ACTEGA (left), Dr. Horst Sulzbach, CTO ELANTAS (right)
+Dr. Peter Jenkner, CTO ACTEGA (left), Dr. Horst Sulzbach, CTO BYK (right)

 Thinking ahead together with partners: ALTANA is utilizing external networks